ivan-usov-org/bec/docs/source/developer/ophyd.md

 has been successfully stopped.
 We recommend calling `super().stop(success=success)` if a class inherits from the Ophyd repository.
 Note, the stop call should also resolve whether a device is staged or not, i.e. call unstage of the device.
 Here, we see that additional instance attributes such as *_stopped* can be useful to handle internal logic of stage/unstage/stop.

+* **configure(d:dict) -> dict**\
+The configure method accepts a dictionary with signal_name, value pairs to set signals on the device.
+In the upstream Ophyd repository, e.g. for `ophyd.device`, the method implements a way to set signals of *kind.config*.

+* **summary() -> dict**\
+The summary method provides a string representation of the device.
+This includes the different type of signals of the device.

 ### Positioner
 A simple example for a positioner is the implementation of a motor.
-Positioners extend the functionality of the devices, and mix in similar properties as seen for the signal.
-In addition, they need to implement a move method that executes the motion and provides feedback/updates to BEC.
+Positioners extend the functionality of the [device](#developer.ophyd_devices.device), and mix in similar properties as seen for the signal.
+In addition, they need to implement a move method that executes the motion and provides feedback to BEC.
 Below is the functionality that is required to extend the methods of the device to comply with the interface of a positioner.

 * **limits -> tuple[float, float]**\